kolya5544/bybit-bots/README.md

 | Introduction to Martingale bots | [Introduction to Futures Martingale Bot @ Bybit Help Center](https://www.bybit.com/en/help-center/article/Introduction-to-Futures-Martingale-Bot) |
 | Introduction to Grid bots | [Introduction to Futures Grid Bot on Bybit @ Bybit Help Center](https://www.bybit.com/en/help-center/article/Introduction-to-Futures-Grid-Bot-on-Bybit) |

+## Professional work - [SELF-ADVERTISEMENT]

+Need a professional to build a trading bot for you?
+Wide portfolio of different trading bots and TradingView strategies implemented into C# and Python applications.
+Cheap hosting for your bots, backtesting of your strategies.
+Professional help with code/consulting.
+You can always find me here:

+TG: @kolya5544

+Discord: @kolya5544

+WEB: https://nk.ax/

+Rate is discussable

 ## Contributions

 I do not accept any big contributions or major code changes.
 Feel free to use GitHub Issues to report bugs and request features to be implemented.

-## Contact Me

-TG: @kolya5544

-Discord: @kolya5544

-WEB: https://nk.ax/

 ## License